The Best Drain Snakes for Unclogging Pipes on Your Own

 Tough clogs require tough solutions—just what you’ll get with the TACKLIFE Drain Auger.
 This battery-powered drain snake has enough muscle to push through all manner of clogs in pipes with widths between 3/4 to three inches in diameter.
 That includes all types of sinks, tubs, and showers, as well as gutter downspouts and most garden irrigation systems.
 The cable is 25 feet long with a corkscrew-shaped head, and the lithium-ion battery charges quickly and remains charged until the job is done.
 There’s even a small LED work light at the base of the handle—no need to hunt down a flashlight.
 Handy homeowners praise its ability to tackle clogs that otherwise would have required a plumber’s services.

-5. BEST UPGRADE: Cobra Products 50-Foot Drain Auger
+5. BEST FOR PROS: Cobra Products 50-Foot Drain Auger

 When dealing with a clog beyond the reach of the typical drain snake, you need the extra length provided by the Cobra Products 50-Foot Drain Auger.
 Its flexible cable is 1/2-inch thick and its corkscrew head plows through most common obstructions.
 Be aware, however, that manually cranking an extra-long drain snake takes quite a bit of muscle and perseverance.
 Many reviewers mention their surprise at how well it conquered even tough clogs in both indoor and outdoor plumbing.